 On this day in 1944, a Japanese-American soldier puts his life on the line.
 More than 50 years later, Joe M. Nishimoto would finally be awarded the Medal of Honor for his daring and bravery on this day so long ago.

 Nishimoto was a “Nisei”—a second-generation Japanese-American.
-He was fighting for a country that had already interned him once.
+He was fighting for a country that had already interned him once!
 He’d been sent to a Japanese relocation center back home in America.

 So many Japanese-Americans were distrusted by their fellow citizens because of the Japanese attack on Pearl Harbor.
-And yet they loved their country and fought for her, knowing that American ideals of freedom, liberty, and inclusiveness would eventually win the day.
+And yet they loved their country and fought for her, believing that American ideals of freedom, liberty, and inclusiveness would eventually win the day.

 Or maybe some of them just wanted to prove that they were not a part of the evil that took so many lives on that day in December 1941.